World's First Digital Dog News

 fellowship that they once got by going out and participating in a dog show or

-some other hobby, they can do that online now.”
-He made the
+some other hobby, they can do that online now” and pointed out that

 demanding more value for their time and money."

-opportunities" to win meaningless titles.
-Most subscribers to TheDogPress are judges, handlers, and breeders so we asked YOU what AKC and UKC can do to revive the sport.
+Director/Judge Slay and since most subscribers to TheDogPress are judges, handlers and breeders, we asked YOU what AKC and UKC can do to revive the sport.

 Failing or Ailing?
 Dog Show Diagnostics

-- click the name if you wish to contact that person.
-Here's some Instant Info on ii Protecting Your Privacy
+- if you want to contact a person, click on their name.
+Here is Instant Info on ii Protecting Your Privacy

 This report has been sent to the American Kennel Club and the United Kennel